dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 - Program: `/home/${USER}/.local/bin/pipenv` OR `C:\Python37\Scripts\pipenv.exe` OR wherever pipenv is located -- use `whereis pipenv` on linux or `where pipenv` on windows
 - Arguments: `run python run_tests.py --visual -i robot -f "$FilePath$" -e dev`
 - Working directory: `$ProjectFileDir$` (which should represent the robot-tests directory.
 You may have to do something like `$ProjectFileDir$/../tests/robot-tests`)

-### Parallelism / Pabot
-It is essential that the test suites can run in parallel.
-This might not be the case if one test suite relies on test data that another changes.
-AND this might cause the tests, when run in parallel, to fail in unpredictable ways, making it difficult to determine what test data is the failure-making culprit.

-For this reason, you **MUST** ensure that if you test suite requires test data that will change, that you create test new data to be used specifically with that test.
-Be careful if scavenging test data from other test suites!
-Ideally, every test suite will use test data that is only used by those particular tests.

 # Who should I talk to?